 The most striking characteristic of the Utopian is that he has little hope.
 For Xenophon, Utopians were worse off than Mortals.
 Take food for example.
 That the Utopian has at his disposal every conceivable type of food deprives the Utopian of the pleasant expectation of something he cannot obtain.
 Utopians can get anything they want and as a consequence they lack the anticipation of greater delights.
 A life in utopia offers no source of joy; just unending disappointment.
 What we see of Utopians is a life in which the hope for something better or greater does not exist.

 Why does this matter?
 It matters greatly because the inability to hope leads to a lack of appreciation of the future.
 In a life of hopelessness the bleakness of the Utopian’s soul is complete.
 The mortal, by contrast, lives with the hope (and expectation) of a better tomorrow — more friends, a nicer house perhaps, or a more just and peaceful world.
 Mortal expectations create incentives that order their behavior to achieving those goals.
 Or to be more precise, hope and its expectations makes personal sacrifices not only possible, but desirable.
 The Mortal sacrifices and suffers in order to achieve something that otherwise could not be achieved.
 But the Utopian does not know of hope; he has everything and therefore lacks purpose.
 The Utopian’s is a barren soul, incapable of understanding the joy of flourishing.

 This, I would argue, forms the rationale behind God’s revelation that mankind rightly chose the mortal life.
-God’s author understands, as did Xenophon, that only a mortal life can lead to flourishing because only the mortal life is possessed of hope.
-To achieve something hoped for through struggle enriches us far greater than simply ordering something into existence.
-It is hope that drives struggle and therefore it is hope that leads to progress and human flourishing.
+God’s author understood, as did Xenophon and the great Frederick Douglass, that only a mortal life can lead to flourishing because only the mortal life is possessed of hope.
+To struggle and achieve something hoped for enriches us far more than simply ordering something into existence.
+It is hope that drives us to struggle and therefore it is hope that leads to progress and human flourishing.